Stars of CCTV: Release

 The album's launch party was scheduled for 7 July 2005 at Cheekees night club in Staines (where their top ten single "Hard to Beat" was filmed), but this was cancelled due to the ill health of Richard's mother, and the London bombings also occurring that day.
 Her death resulted in the band pulling out of the Glastonbury festival.
 The launch party was rescheduled for 13 July 2005 and the venue changed to Ladbroke Grove, London.
 Richard says that he is no longer friends with Cheekee because of an incident involving him describing his nightclub to a newspaper like "a bad wedding".
 Richard defended himself by saying "...but everyone likes a bad wedding so I don't see what the problem is."

 After a successful campaign by Atlantic, the Stars of CCTV album re-entered the official UK album chart at No. 4 on 1 January 2006.
 Two places higher than it originally went in on the week of its release.
 It reached No. 1 on 22 January 2006.
 The band's re-release of "Cash Machine" entered the official Top 40 singles chart at No. 14 on 1 January.

-The album was listed for 102 weeks in 7 different charts and was certificated platinum by BPI.
-Its first appearance in the UK Albums Chart was the Top 75 in week 28 in 2005 with its last appearance being week 40 in 2007 in the UK Album Chart Top 75.
+The album was listed for 102 weeks in 7 different charts and was certified 2× platinum by the BPI.
+Its first appearance in the UK Albums Chart was the Top 75 in week 28 in 2005 with its last appearance being week 40 in 2007 in the UK Albums Chart Top 75.
 Its peak position was number 1 on the UK Album Chart.